bitmaus/utopia/README.md

 mongoimport --db <dbname> --collection <collection-name> --file <json-filename>
 ```

-To usee database run `mongo`, then:
+To use database run `mongo`, then:

 ```mongo
 use myDb